PhilT/arch_installer/README.md

 the host name.

 If you mess something up and need to rerun the installation, simply unmount the drive and rerun the install.
-The existing partition will be removed:
+The existing partition will be removed.
+The bootloader will get upset, however, so once you're done testing it's best to start from scratch:

     umount -R /mnt
     MACHINE=server bash <(curl -Ls http://goo.gl/tKEBG9)